What does it take to make thoughtful work in the built environment today?

-The design studio aspect of the course course is taught through studio units.
+The design studio aspect of the course is taught through studio units.
 Students have the opportunity to enter a ballot for the unit of their choice at the beginning of each academic year.
 The subject focus of the units varies from year to year.
-The units for 2016/17 are as follows:

 Architecture is a critical practice.
 A work of architecture is conditioned by the primary relationships it establishes with immediate physical, environmental and social conditions, understood with the wider context of society, material culture, architectural thought and history.